 Artist's Profile

 I can’t remember when fiber and fabrics where not a part of my life.
-My mom taught us to sew at an early age and I grew up on a farm with sheep and a spinning wheel on the hearth.
+My mother taught us to sew at an early age and I grew up on a farm with sheep and a spinning wheel on the hearth.
 Not that anyone in my family knew how to spin , but my mother had a flare for fashion, fabric and making stylish things.
-My dad taught me how things worked so fixing that spinning wheel and adjusting my first old loom where enjoyable challenges.
+My father taught me how things worked so fixing that spinning wheel and adjusting my first old loom where enjoyable challenges.
 In Jr. High I remember taking an aptitude test.
-Mine said I should be either scientist or an architect.
+Mine said I should be either a scientist or an architect.
 I loved art and design classes in high school and that was where I saw my first loom.
-A few years later began taking classes in spinning, weaving and dyeing through the Phila.
+A few years later I began taking classes in spinning, weaving and dyeing through the Phila.
 Guild of Handweavers.
 That experience opened the door to a lifetime of exploration of fiber arts and I am still not bored!

 Being a painter at heart, I respect the technical part of weaving but use dyeing to provide spontaneity to my craft.
 I hand-dye most of my warps.
 Being a spinner in spirit, I dye and sell natural fiber yarns and support US mills and those small farms that now spin their own fibers.
 Being a weaver in my head , I enjoy imagining the structure of my next project, drafting the design and making calculations before I approach my loom.

-When I finally weave, the rhythm of the beater and lifting of threads is my meditation, I count the same numbers over and over again.
+When I finally weave, the rhythm of the beater and lifting of threads is my meditation.
+I count the same numbers over and over again.
 The power from my body, structure in my head , materials from my hands and color from my heart all come together to build order from chaos, fabric from miles of yarns, a sense a joy from hard work.
 I see now how my affinity for science and architecture come together in the making of cloth.

-My background includes studies in fiber at Penland School of Crafts, Phila College of Art and a BS in Textile Design from Phila College of Textiles and Science where I also taught Weave Design Studio between 1995- 2001.
-Since then, I’ve taught the fall 2003 fiber concentration at Penland School of Crafts, Advanced weaves at UArts and a design and structure series at Woven Fiber Art House and Crafts for Living Gallery.
-I am also a regular teacher at the Phila.
-Guild of Handweavers.
-I conduct studio classes in weaving , dyeing and design as well as teach workshops for conferences and guilds.
+My background includes studies in fiber at Penland School of Crafts, Phila.
+College of Art and a BS in Textile Design from Phila.
+College of Textiles and Science where I also taught Weave Design Studio between 1995- 2001.
+Since then, I’ve taught the fall 2003 fiber concentration at Penland School of Crafts and weave structure and woven design courses at University of the Arts and Moore College of Art and Design in Philadelphia.

 I hope you will visit and help keep the fine tradition of fiber arts alive.